 The only treatment is to relieve pain and reduce inflammation.
 Traditional painkillers are linked to side effects such as

 More recently, studies have linked curcumin to potential uses in arthritis treatment.
 In the new study, researchers studied curcumin in the lab, to see what effects it had on inflamed tendon cells.
-The target was “interleukin,” a type of protein that can activate a series of inflammatory genes by triggering the protein complex “NF- κB."
+The target was “interleukin,” a type of protein that can activate a series of inflammatory genes by triggering the protein complex “NF- kappaB.”

 Other ones that deserve mention include “deep transverse friction massage,” a type of massage known as “oscillating-energy manual therapy,” the supplements glucosamine and chondroitin (known for their use in osteoarthritis), and the painkilling herb white willow (which served as the natural inspiration for aspirin).

 Dr. Victor Marchione received his Bachelor of Science Degree in 1973 and his Medical Degree from the University of Messina in 1981.
 He has been licensed and practicing medicine in New York and New Jersey for over 20 years.

 Dr. Marchione is a respected leader in the field of smoking cessation and pulmonary medicine.
-He has been featured on ABC News and World Report, CBS Evening News with Dan Rather and the NBC Today Show and is the editor of the popular The Food Doctor newsletter.
+He has been featured on ABC News and World Report, CBS Evening News with Dan Rather and the NBC Today Show and is an editor at the popular Doctor's Health Press website.

 Dr. Marchione has also served as Principal Investigator in at least a dozen clinical research projects relating to serious ailments such as bronchitis, pneumonia, asthma, and chronic obstructive pulmonary disease (COPD).